 TLDR: Justin Trudeau (Canadian Prime Minister) recently spoke about his efforts to improve Canada’s startup ecosystem.
-This article outlines some of his methods and ideologies, before arguing that adoption of concentrated and strategic funding, as well as more intelligent immigration policies similar to Canada’s, would stand the UK’s startups in better stead to compete internationally.
+This article outlines some of his methods and ideologies before arguing that the adoption of concentrated and strategic funding, as well as more intelligent immigration policies similar to Canada’s, would stand the UK’s startups in better stead to compete internationally.

 When Justin Trudeau was unveiled as a keynote speaker at Collision 2019, people were rightly excited to hear from the man who has championed the power of Canadian startups.
 Collision, Toronto, is North America’s fastest-growing tech conference, boasting over 25,000 attendees and seeking to replicate the success of its familiar European event, Web Summit.
 It is fitting then that Trudeau spent the entire half an hour of his valuable time speaking about the importance of welcoming foreign talent and investments while making every effort to bolster Canada’s national infrastructures.

 With Trudeau recently announcing the government-backed $52million ‘Scale-Up’ investment platform for Canadian startups and Canadian unemployment at a 40-year low, you could be forgiven for assuming he’s happy to rest on the smooth seas he has created for businesses and the broader Canadian economy.

 However, Trudeau indicated nothing resembling satisfaction concerning the Canadian startup ecosystem.
 Touching on everything from travel links to gender pay gaps, he excitedly rattled through his plans to take Canadian startups to the ‘next level’ and cement technology as a future-proof Canadian competitive edge.